thanggithubrmit/COSC2767-RMIT-Store/README.md

     <img src="setup_screenshots/successful_seed_terminal.png" width=900>
 </p>

 [Optional] You can use MongoDB Compass to explore the database data by connecting to it using the MongoDB URI.
+When connecting to a local MongoDB database, the default URI is `mongodb://localhost:27017`.

 <p align="center">
     <img src="setup_screenshots/mongodb_compass_connect_localhost_database.png" width=900>